 The beauty of WABI SABI is born from our inner world.

 WABI SABI, the Japanese word, has been now widely introduced to the west as the word to describe Japanese aesthetics, finding beauty in imperfection.

+However, it is not really what Wabi Sabi is about.

-However, in the world of WABI SABI, there is no perfect nor imperfect.
+In the world of WABI SABI, there is no perfect nor imperfect.
 The beauty is not in the outer world, it is born from our inner world.
 The beauty of WABI SABI is in our state of being.
 With inner peace, we can see and feel things as they are without any judgment, without any prejudice.